 Looking at (\ref{eq:ICG_REG_LEMMA}) it is clear that in order to guarantee a small approximation error in cut metric, the number of communities must increase as $N/\sqrt{E}$ becomes larger.
 Specifically, the number of communities $K$ is independent of the size of the graph only when $E=N^2$, i.e., the graph is dense.
 Hence, the ICG method falls short for sparse graphs

-Our IBG method solves this shortcoming, and more.
-For exmaple, a main contribution of our method is a densification mechanism, supported by our novel densifying cut similarity measure and out densifying regularity lemma, which is a non-trivial continuation and extension of the semi-constructive weak regularity lemma of \cite{finkelshtein2024learning}.
-Please see Appendix~\ref{app:ibg_vs_icg} for a detailed comparison of our ICB method to ICG.
+Our IBG method solves this shortcoming and more.
+For example, a main contribution of our method is a densification mechanism, supported by our novel densifying cut similarity measure and our densifying regularity lemma, which is a non-trivial continuation and extension of the semi-constructive weak regularity lemma of \cite{finkelshtein2024learning}.
+Please see Appendix~\ref{app:ibg_vs_icg} for a detailed comparison of our \ibg method to \icg.

 \textbf{Cluster Affiliation models (BigClam and PieClam).} A similar work is PieClam \citep{pieclam2024}, extending the well known BigClam model \citep{BigCLAM2013}, which builds a probabilistic model of graphs as intersections of overlapping communities.
 While BigClam only allows communities with positive coefficients, which limits the ability to approximate many graphs, like bipartite graphs, PieClam formulates a graph probabilistic autoencoder that also includes negative communities.
 This allows approximately encoding any dense graph with a fixed budget of parameters per node.
-We note that as opposed to ICG and PieClam, which can only theoretically approximate dense graphs with $\gO(1)$ communities, our IBG method can approximate both sparse and dense graph with $\gO(1)$ communities via the densification mechanism (the densifying constructive regularity lemma with respect to the densifying cut similarity).
+We note that as opposed to ICG and PieClam, which can only theoretically approximate dense symmetric graphs with $\gO(1)$ communities, our IBG method can approximate both sparse and dense (non-symmetric in general) graphs with $\gO(1)$ communities via the densification mechanism (the densifying constructive regularity lemma with respect to the densifying cut similarity).